Choosing to send your child to boarding school is a big decision and a huge step for both you and your child.

 Boarding schools can also offer a beneficial environment for children with behavioral issues, trauma, or family issues.

-This might be children who have parents who went to and enjoyed boarding school, those who want to have the chance to be part of a like-minded academic and social peer group or more opportunity to immerse themselves in arts or sports to a higher level.
+This might be children who have parents who went to and enjoyed boarding school, those who want to have the chance to be part of a like-minded academic and social peer group, or more opportunities to immerse themselves in arts or sports to a higher level.